spankowitz/spankowitz.github.io/_posts/2021-01-12-Vulnhub_nullbyte.md

 This is where this box gets fun.
 To use Hydra to brute force a login, you'll need to capture the parameters and identify the HTTP method (POST, etc).
 You can easily do this in Chrome developer tools, but I looooooove Burp Suite.
 Let's fire up Burp and navigate to the phpMyAdmin login page.

-The newest Burp is pretty aesthetically pleaing.
+The newest Burp is pretty aesthetically pleasing.
 Make sure intercept is turned on and your browser is set.
 Maybe I'll go over that setup in another post.
 Go back to your browser, enter some creds and hit "go" then pop over to Burp.
 Send that request to Repeater so we can mess with the request:

 ![nullbytehome](/images/nb5.png)